 By NADA Chairman, Jeff Carlson

-Jeff Carlson is 2016 NADA chairman and a Ford and Subaru dealer in Glenwood Springs, Colorado.
+Jeff Carlson, 2016 NADA chairman, is a Ford and Subaru dealer in Glenwood Springs, Colo.